How I Designed a Full UI in 2 Hours Using UX Pilot AI

 Design a dashboard UI for a food delivery business like Talabat.
 Include a sidebar, analytics charts, recent orders, and light theme.
 Responsive layout.

-In seconds, UX Pilot generated a layout with:- Sidebar navigation
+In seconds, UX Pilot generated a layout with:

 I asked: